abbi-gaurav/ci-cd-kyma/README.md

 # Overview

-With more & more developers building extensions and applications using Managed Kyma runtime, it is but natural to implement CI-CD flows.
+With more & more developers building extensions and applications using [SAP BTP, Kyma runtime](https://blogs.sap.com/2020/05/12/get-a-fully-managed-runtime-based-on-kyma-and-kubernetes/), it is but natural to implement CI-CD flows.

 As a developer, I would like to ensure,

-- Code quality of my Kyma funtions and microservcies
+- Code quality of my Kyma functions and microservices
 - All checks related to code styling, security best practices are followed
-- Sufficient code covergae to have confidence in the production deployments
+- Sufficient code coverage to have confidence in the production deployments
 - Fewer surprises and fewer breaking changes

 I would like to have **seamless automated deployments**